MttArmstrong/testing-lesson/_episodes/03-TDD.md

 three steps in all tests: Arrange-Act-Assert (aka Given-When-Then)

 - Arrange: Set up the system in a particular way to test the feature you want.
-Consider edge cases, mocking database or files, building helper objects, etc.
+Consider edge cases, mocking databases or files, building helper objects, etc.
 - Act: Call the code you want to test
 - Assert: Confirm the observable outputs are what you expect.
 Notice that the outputs here read like the actual output file.